 Danny Wilson and Tracy Schlapp created FOLSOM50 with their band Luther's Boots to commemorate Johnny Cash’s legendary prison concerts.
 The performance resonated with Cash’s belief in reinvention, his own redemption — a biographical thread that ran through all of Cash’s catalog.
 During 2018, Luther’s Boots performed concerts in eleven of the fourteen Oregon prisons.
 Rather than replicating the shows, Luther’s Boots reinterpreted Cash’s music and styling by drawing from Cash’s ability to transmit the emotional complexity of hillbilly music.
 The songs from the At Folsom Prison live recording were styled by the band with an ear to contemporary audiences.

-HOW DO YOU SING A CASH SONG?
-AND OTHER QUESTIONS
+HOW DO YOU SING A CASH SONG? & OTHER QUESTIONS

 The project started with a thought on a summer day: I would like to play At Folsom Prison start to finish.
 Response: That would be really interesting if you did it in prison.